roxiness/routify/site/src/routes/docs/2.api/node-traversal.md

 # Node traversal
-Node traversal is a handy way to link or get content, such as meta, from other nodes.
+Node traversal is a great way to link or get content, such as meta, from other nodes.

 #### Using `resolveNode`
 ```javascript